ruchirlives/dawproject/README.md

   C. Create the project XML using create_project_file()
   D. Create the .dawproject archive using create_dawproject_archive()
   E. Validate the project XML using validate()

+# Installation

+Download the full archive.
+Make sure to install the requirments.txt Navgigate to the extracted folder.
+Then from command line from that location:

+  pip install -r requirements.txt

+Then,

+  python main.py

+You will then be asked to select a .mid file, and the .dawproject will be written to the python scripts location.